SimLoads/mango/README.md

 ## Current News:

+11/22/18

+Hello!
+I'm back to developing.
+It's been a busy couple of weeks and I haven't really found the time nor the motivation to code much into mango, but now I'm back, and there's plenty of work to be done.
+Will be implementing small changes and fixes for now until I can start work on the big stuff, like adding to $PATH, mangoscripts and python script launching.
+More to come!

 10/31/18

 Adding linux support as we speak.
 I mean, making linux work.
 It works to some extent on Ubuntu Trusty, currently patching all the problems I can with Debian, which should theoratically iron out the bugs in Ubuntu too.
 More to come.